njpanderson/push/README.md

 # Push

 Push is a file transfer extension.
-It is inspired in part by Sublime's fantastic SFTP plugin as well as Coda's workflow features, and provides you with a tool to upload and download files within a workspace.
+It is inspired in part by Sublime Text's fantastic [SFTP](https://wbond.net/sublime_packages/sftp) plugin as well as the FTP workflow features from [Coda](https://panic.com/coda/), and provides you with a tool to upload and download files within a workspace.

 ## Features